yashvskothari/ai-chatbot/docs/PRD.md

 # Product Requirements Document (PRD)

-## Project Name
+# Project Name

-AI Chatbot
+Flux AI

-## Overview

-AI Chatbot is a full-stack conversational AI application that enables users to interact with Large Language Models through a clean, modern, and responsive web interface.
-The application integrates the Groq API to generate fast, intelligent, and context-aware responses.

-The primary objective of this project is to demonstrate practical implementation of AI technologies, REST APIs, and full-stack development using React and FastAPI.

 ---

-## Objectives
+## Product Vision

-- Build a ChatGPT-inspired conversational interface.
-- Integrate Groq's LLM API.
-- Provide real-time AI responses.
-- Deliver a responsive and user-friendly experience.
-- Follow scalable software architecture.
+Flux AI is a modern AI-powered assistant that provides fast, intelligent, and interactive conversations using Large Language Models.

+The platform allows users to authenticate securely, upload documents and images, chat with AI in real time, and experience a clean, responsive interface across devices.

 ---